MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_21_GrantTenantWideAdminConsentToAnApplication.md

 ## Lab scenario

-For applications your organization has developed or for those that are registered directly in your Azure AD tenant, you can grant tenant-wide admin consent from App registrations in the Azure portal.
+For applications your organization has developed or for those that are registered directly in your Microsoft Entra tenant, you can grant tenant-wide admin consent from App registrations in the Azure portal.

 #### Estimated time: 15 minutes